Clary Sage: Nature’s Gift to Women (and Men As Well)

 Although the plants themselves may have been treated with pesticides, we guarantee the essential oil is pesticide-free.
 We also still have our Certified Organic Clary Sage Essential Oil for sale.
 It has an even higher sclareol content of 1.3%.

 The essential oil is steam-distilled from the velvety, grayish, heart-shaped leaves and pastel-colored flowers of Clary Sage.
-It is a middle fragrance note and blends well with Bergamot, Cedar, Coriander, Roman Chamomile, Geranium, Frankincense, Jasmine, Juniper, Lavender, Rose, Sandalwood and Ylang Ylang.
+It is a middle fragrance note and blends well with Bergamot, Atlas Cedarwood, Coriander, Roman Chamomile, Geranium, Frankincense, Jasmine, Juniper, Lavender, Rose, Sandalwood and Ylang Ylang.

 The Latin name of Clary Sage is “Sclarea” and this means “clear”.
 That’s why it’s also called “Clear Eye”, “See Bright”, and “Eye Bright”.
 This is because one of its traditional uses was to clear mucus from the eyes.
 In the middle ages, it became known as 'Oculus Christi' which translates to the 'Eye of Christ'.
 But it shouldn’t be confused with the herb called Eyebright (Euphrasia).